-1. Trust Principal.
+- Trust Principal.
 In re Marriage of Long, 542 S.W.2d at 718, supports the view that a distribution of principal from trust to a married beneficiary is received as separate property if the principal was conveyed into trust by gift or devise or was funded prior to marriage.
 It would seem that, where a spouse conveys separate property into trust and then recovers it back as a trust distribution during marriage, it would be received by the beneficiary spouse as separate property.
 Ridgell v.
 Ridgell 960 S.W.2d 144, 150 (Tex.
 App.--Corpus Christi 1997, no writ).
 However, an argument can be made that conveying the separate property into trust destroys the identity of the asset as separate property, so that the property has no marital property character while held in trust, and that the character of the distributed principle will be determined without tracing principles.
 See Marshall v.
 Marshall, 735 S.W.2d 587 (Tex.
 App.--Dallas 1987, writ ref'd n.r.e.) (tracing not allowed when separate property is contributed to partnership and is then distributed out); see Lifshutz v.
 Lifshutz, 199 S.W.3d 9 (Tex.
 App.--San Antonio 2006, pet. denied) (distribution from partnership was community property even though the asset distributed was not cash but was a business entity owned by the partnership before marriage).
-Whether the inception of title rule comes into play is yet to be determined.

-2. Trust Income (Sharma v.
+Special note: Both Marshall and Lifshutz involved entities (partnerships), whereas a trust is not an entity.
+Whether the inception of title rule comes into play is yet to be determined. - 2.
+Trust Income (Sharma v.
 Routh).
 The case of Sharma v.
 Routh, No. 14-06-00717-CV (Tex.
 App.--Houston [14th Dist.]
 2009) (opinion withdrawn), opinion on rehearing, 302 S.W.3d 355 (Tex.
 App.--Houston [14th Dist.]
 2009, no pet.), has had an impact on the question of the character of distributions from trust to a married beneficiary.
 Because the case is more recent than many, and perhaps because the issues were more sharply drawn, more ably briefed, and more comprehensively analyzed by the appellate court, Sharma v.
 Routh, has been given significant weight by practitioners and forensic experts.
-The Court reversed itself on rehearing, and the case was actually a close call, so it would be beneficial to examine the Court of Appeals' activity in some detail.
+On rehearing the Court reversed its decision and issued a new Ospinion, and the case was actually a close call, so it would be beneficial to examine the Court of Appeals' activity in some detail.